Becoming A Carer

 Educators must have Public Liability Insurance and all educators and household members of 18 years and over most hold a current Working With Children Check (WWCC).

 Educators are required to develop and run a play based educational program that reflects childrens current interests, needs and strenghts.

 How much does it cost to set up, and is my home suitable?

-Safety and health of children is a priority for all family day carers.
-For this reason there are guidelines and standards in place to cover the home environment, both inside and outside, and each criteria must be met before you open your business.
+Safety and health of children is a priority for all family day educators.
+For this reason there are guidelines and standards in place to cover the home environment and each criteria must be met before you open your business.
 Depending on the age and style of your home there may be modifications required to make your house safe for childcare.
-However the Coordination team can assist you to access grants and interest free loans to help cover the costs of setting up.
-(Conditions apply).

 How many children can I care for?